 vacuum distribution,

-where the index on the expectation values indicates that they are
+on the expectation values indicates that they are

 taken on the vacuum state.
 Hence we see that in fact the vacuum is